Duck family (Disney): Grandma Duck

 Elvira "Grandma" Duck (née Coot, October c.
 1855) is Donald's paternal grandmother and the Duck family matriarch.
 In most stories, she is simply referred to as "Grandma Duck".
 She was introduced to the Disney comic universe by Al Taliaferro and Bob Karp in the Donald Duck newspaper comic strip, first in a picture on the wall in the August 11, 1940, Sunday page, and then as a full-fledged character in the strip on Monday, September 27, 1943.
 Taliaferro found inspiration for her in his own mother-in-law, Donnie M. Wheaton.
 Depending on the writer, Grandma Duck has had various given names over the years.
 In a story by Riley Thomson from 1950, she was named "Elviry" and in a story from 1953 she was given the name "Abigail".
 Don Rosa later gave her the name "Elvira" in his comic books series The Life and Times of Scrooge McDuck.

 According to artist/writer Don Rosa, Grandma was born around 1855.
 In the comic strips by Taliaferro and Karp, it is mentioned that in her youth she was a pioneer in the American migration to the west, riding a covered wagon and participating in many Indian Wars.
 Later, she married Humperdink Duck, and they had three children named Quackmore (Donald's father), Daphne (Gladstone's mother) and Eider (Fethry's father in the non-Barks duck universe).
 Grandma Duck helped to raise her great-grandsons, Huey, Dewey, and Louie Duck (her daughter-in-law Hortense's grandsons and granddaughter Della's sons).
 In most comic book stories, as well as other media that handles Donald Duck's childhood, it was Grandma Duck who filled the role of Donald's caretaker.

 Grandma made her animated debut in the 1960 Wonderful World of Color episode This is Your Life, Donald Duck, where she was voiced by June Foray.
 The episode depicted her great difficulty in raising Donald, a strong-willed and ill-tempered duckling from the moment he was hatched.
-She also made a brief appearance in Sport Goofy in Soccermania, a non-speaking cameo in Mickey's Christmas Carol, and can be spotted in the background of the DuckTales episode Horse Scents.
+She also made a brief appearance in Sport Goofy in Soccermania she was now voiced by Russi Taylor, a non-speaking cameo in Mickey's Christmas Carol, and can be spotted in the background of the DuckTales episode Horse Scents.